 When to go to the hospital

-Not everyone with a concussion needs to be taken to the emergency room, but they should still be seen by a doctor.
+Not everyone with a concussion needs to be taken to the emergency room, but they should still be seen by a healthcare provider.

 However, if they show any of the following symptoms, they should be taken to the emergency room immediately: